ssafari/ai-book-seller/README.md

 ## Summary

-Simulating a cloud based online book selling market and a customer service agentic AI as a sales person and customer support for handling book orders
+Simulating a cloud based online book selling market and a customer service agentic AI as a sales person and customer support for handling book orders.
+Running codes locally using docker images and docker desktop.
+For AI programming using local Ollama models.
+For messaging using Confluent Kafka running locally using Docker Desktop.
+For datastorage using MongoDB locally as well.

 ### Guideline